lugatuic/lug-docs/rfc0000-lug-constitution.md

 #### University Tier

 Membership in both University type tiers is open to any current student, faculty, or staff of UIC.
+There are two types of membership under the University tier.
+They are described below.
+For a member in good standing to switch between these two types they must submit a request to the Executive Committee at least 24 hours prior the next scheduled Executive Committee vote so that there is time to change any necessary records.
+If the request comes within 24 hours before the next Executive Committee vote then it will not take effect until after the vote.

 ##### University-Active